• Skip to primary navigation

 7. Mix in eggs and pepper.
 Cook for 2-3 minutes.
 Mix thoroughly.
 Then empty the wok onto a large tray.

 8. Sauté the shallots and garlic.
-Add olive oil on the wok and heat on high.
+Add olive oil to the wok and heat on high.
 Add shallots and garlic on high heat until very brown, fragrant, and crispy.

 9. Mix in the rice and sauces.
 Then turn off the heat and mix in the rice, soy sauce, fish sauce, and 1 tablespoon of chicken powder.